Mike's Clock Clinic

-My turnaround is 4 to 6 weeks for motor/rotor service, 8 to 12 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
+My turnaround is 3 to 4 weeks for motor/rotor service, 4 to 6 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.

 Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor, or the movement needs to be overhauled.

-If you want to send in the clock for motor or rotor replacement, please be advised that shipping will jump from $15.00 to $100.00 with everything else staying the same.
-The increase covers return shipping and insurance and includes my labor charge of $50.00 for the replacement.
-Labor adds $50.00 and return shipping adds $50.00, and I can ship at that price for clocks up to 22" long.
+If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $125.00 with everything else staying the same.
+The increase covers the increase in return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
+I can ship at that price for clocks up to 22" long.